Johnson-Su/Certi-Chain/README.md

 * You will be able to see that your product is indeed in the chain!
 * Want to see what's in the chain?
 Go to https://certi-chain-hw.herokuapp.com/chain to check it out!

 # Try the program on your local machine.
-Add new nodes at will!
 * Pull the [LocalBlockChain](https://github.com/Johnson-Su/Certi-Chain/tree/main/LocalBlockChain) from the repo
 * Make sure you have Python 3.6 and the required dependancies:
   * Flask